-Peel and julienne raw beets to yield 4 cups.
-Peel and cube potatoes to yield 2 ½ c.
-Finely chop cabbage to yield 6 cups.
+- Peel and chop raw beets to yield 4 cups.
+Peel and cube potatoes and finely chop or shred the cabbage.

-Heat oil in large skillet over med-high heat.
+- Heat oil in large skillet over med-high heat.
 Add stew meat and sauté until outside is browned, about 2-3 min.
 (Do not cook until done.)
-Remove from pan and keep warm.
+Remove the meat from pan and keep warm.

-Add onion to the skillet and saute 5-7 minutes.
-Add beets and carrots to the skillet, sauté for 10 min; add more oil if necessary.
+- Add the onion to the skillet and saute 5-7 minutes.
+Add the beets and carrots to the skillet and sauté for 10 min; add more oil if necessary.
 Stir in tomato paste; remove from heat and set aside.

-Remove from heat.
+- Remove from heat.
 Stir in garlic and dill.
 Serve hot with a dollop of sour cream.
-Serves 12.

 1. The only thing I changed about this recipe was adding stew meat and substituting beef stock for chicken stock.
 The original recipe did not contain meat.

 2. It’s better if you make it, stick it in the fridge, then reheat it the following day.
 Steve swears it’s the best on day three.
 I have to agree. :)